cout/baby_metroid/NOTES.md

 The PLM pre-instruction is a pointer to a subroutine that is each time a PLM instruction is processed, just before processing the instruction.

-### PLM Instructrion Routines
+### PLM Instruction Routines

-The following routines can be used as instructions in PLM instruction lists:
+The following general-purpose routines can be used as instructions in PLM instruction lists:

 | Address | Description                          | Arguments (Bytes)              | Arg Bytes |
 | ------- | ------------------------------------ | ------------------------------ | --------- |